StevenTammen/bibledocs.org/content/questions-and-answers/self-generated/on-the-office-of-pastor-teacher-and-church-polity/overview-of-the-office-of-pastor-teacher-in-the-church-and-how-church-polity-needs-to-be-flexible/_index.md

 {{% /cautionary-note %}}

-##### Despite this fact, the Church visible squabbles about church polity all the time {#despite-this-fact-the-church-visible-squabbles-about-church-polity-all-the-time}
+##### Despite this fact, many modern churches squabble about church polity all the time {#despite-this-fact-many-modern-churches-squabble-about-church-polity-all-the-time}

-One of the most telling symptoms of decay presently apparent in the Church visible is the willingness people have to fight about and divide over matters of church polity *that are intentionally left vague in scripture*.
-The irony would be most amusing were it not so chilling as a symptom of Laodicean lukewarmness.
+One telling symptom of decay presently apparent in the Church visible is the willingness people have to fight about and divide over matters of church polity *that are intentionally left vague in scripture*.
+The irony would be amusing were it not so chilling as a symptom of Laodicean lukewarmness.

-In this way, people will wage bloody battles down to the last man on issues of church polity that scripture says nothing about, while completely neglecting to study and teach the Word of God, which is the only thing that actually matters.
+In this way, some people will wage bloody battles down to the last man on issues of church polity that scripture says nothing about, while completely neglecting to properly study and teach the Word of God, which is the only thing that actually matters.

+That this is not the case for absolutely all modern churches in no way diminishes the point that it is the case for a large number, truly.

 {{% /content %}}